pivotal/docs-tap/partials/tap-gui/_non-standard-certs.hbs.md

 ## <a id='add-custom-ca'></a> Add a custom CA

-> **Note:** The overlay previously available in this section is no longer necessary.
+The overlay previously available in this section is no longer necessary.

 As of Tanzu Application Platform {{ vars.tap_version }}, the value `ca_cert_data` is supported
 at the top level of its values file.
 Any number of newline-delimited CA certificates in PEM format